 Green Dot Bystander Training

 A Green Dot is any action that combats sexual assault and relationship violence.
 At the Green Dot Bystander Training, you will learn how to reduce the risk of violence in the moment, support survivors, and create a culture less tolerant of violence.
-Register online here!
+Get more information here!

 SARVA 5k Run/Walk

 Join us for a 5k run/walk to raise awareness about sexual assault and relationship violence.
-All participants will receive a complimentary t-shirt.
-Food, beverages, and prizes will also be available.
+All participants will receive a promotional t-shirt.
+There will also be beverages, food, and the chance to win prizes!
 Be sure to bring your friends, family, and fellow Huskies!
 There is no entry fee, but we strongly recommend bringing a donation for Lifewire, a local domestic violence shelter.
-Register online here!